Why are accruals needed every month?

 Reasons for Monthly Accruals

-If the firm is issuing financial statements every month, then it needs to create accruals for each set of financials.
+• To recognize unbilled revenue.
+If a firm is issuing financial statements every month, then it needs to create accruals for each set of financials.
 One reason for doing so is to recognize revenues earned during the month for which there have been no billings to customers.
 For example, a consulting firm conducts work for the government during a month, but is not allowed to bill the government until the project has been completed, which will not be for several months.
 In this case, the firm should accrue for the earned but unbilled revenue.

 The use of accrual transactions is a common component of the monthly close when a business employs the accrual basis of accounting.
 This basis of accounting is required when a company wants to have its books audited at the end of its fiscal year.